stormasm/nunotes/README.md

+### the new command VIEW is a cool one to know about

 * [How printing happens in Nushell](./print.md)

 apology in advance :) ... some of the discord references in this document point to the core team channel; so unfortunately you will not be able to see those particular discord references...